Lesson video

 How did you get on?
 Here's Jacob.

-"I made a circle which has a heart growing in the centre.
+"I made a circle which has a heart growing in the center.

 I think this design represents inclusivity as the circle surrounds the heart."
-And Sam, "I made a symbol using geometric shapes, which are often considered to be masculine, and including a triangle which can be a symbol for homosexuality.
+And Sam, "I made a symbol using geometric shapes, which are often considered to be masculine and included a triangle, which can be a symbol for homosexuality.

-I wrapped a heart shape around them, often considered a feminine shape, to show inclusive love."
-And Sophia, "I've drawn an open door to show that all are welcome and to symbolise being welcoming to all identities."
-Oh my.
+I wrapped a heart shape around them, often considered a feminine shape to show inclusive love."
+And Sofia, "I've drawn an open door to show that all are welcome and to symbolize being welcoming to all identities."
+Oh my, I love this.

 Perhaps you said something like this.